-I don't pretend to have an answer to every question or have all the details worked out, but Lord willing, I will change this post if I become persuaded of some things that I think are necessary to mention.
-It is a subject that has fascinated me and it's a subject I want to learn more about.
+I don’t pretend to have an answer to every question or have all the details worked out, but Lord willing, I will update this commentary if I become persuaded of some things that I think are necessary to mention.
+It is a subject that has fascinated me and it’s a subject I want to learn more about.
 In this chapter, I will try to lay out all the major covenants of the Bible and see how they are fulfilled or still await fulfillment in Christ and His people.
-Covenant theology is Christocentric.
 The covenants that I would like to deal with are the following:

-- The Covenant with Israel through Moses (Mosaic Covenant) [§3] [go]
+- The Covenant with Israel through Moses (Mosaic Covenant) [§3] [here]

 What Is A Covenant?

 Before going into the specific covenants, let us define what a covenant actually is.
 A covenant may simply be defined as: A commitment with divine sanctions.
 To add more input, it may be said this way:

 In the general sense, a covenant is simply a binding agreement or compact between two or more parties; in legal terms, it is a formal sealed agreement or contract.